Dmitry426/Dmitry426/README.md

-### Hi everyone , My  name is Dmitry and I'm fullstack developer with 1,5 years of experience .
+### Hi everyone , My  name is Dmitry and I'm fullstack developer with 2 years of commercial  experience .

 ##Technologies
-- Python 3.5+